bbatey1/bbatey1.github.io/project1.md

 ## 3. Additional Considerations

 There are no external dependencies beyond the standard library, so a virtual environment is optional, but it can keep your setup clean.
-The program prints floating-point results, so minor decimal differences by platform are normal; graders typically care about the values, not formatting.
+The program prints floating-point results, so minor decimal differences by platform are normal.

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).